Dog hair is the bane of my existence. We love our pups, but the fur they shed is no joke. Thank goodness they are cute.

 My favorite place to use the rake is on the stairs.
 It’s so much easier to maneuver than the vacuum and easy to flip over to get the vertical carpet on the risers.
 Plus, don’t forget the added benefit of fluffing up the carpet fibers, which always look the worst on the high-traffic stairs.

 I’ve mentioned before that if I could only pick one chore to do before company came over it’d be to vacuum.
 Carpet raking comes in a close second.
 The vacuum (when it’s working) only wins out because it does the hardwood floors too.
 In an ideal world, I’d do both every single week and before guests come over.

-Last week I had the honor of interviewing Becky of CleanMama.net (watch the full interview here) and naturally the dog hair dilemma came up.
+Last week I had the honor of chatting with Becky of CleanMama.net and naturally the dog hair dilemma came up.
 For vertical surfaces she recommended a giant lint roller.
 I also shared how I use a dryer sheet to grab up the pet hair and dust from our upholstered headboard.
 So my pet hair arsenal includes the Dyson animal, carpet rake, giant lint roller, and dryer sheets.
 What am I missing?
 Share your favorite pet hair removal tricks in the comments below.

 *This post contains affiliate links denoted with an asterisk.
 I may receive a small commission on purchases made after following an affiliate link.

 Learn how to arrange your home decor like a pro.
 I'm sharing my best styling tips in this free video series with cheat sheets.